DianaNites/cargo-sysroot/README.md

 ## FAQ

 * Q: Why are all versions before 0.4.1 yanked?
-* A: They didn't work correctly or at all because I didnt test properly.
-Oops.
+* A: They didn't work correctly due to bugs or changes in the standard distribution.

 ## License